scylladb/scylladb/docs/cql/ddl.rst

    WITH replication = {'class': 'NetworkTopologyStrategy', 'DC1' : 1, 'DC2' : 3}
    AND durable_writes = true;

-..
-TODO Add a link to the description of minimum_keyspace_rf when the ScyllaDB options section is added to the docs.

-You can configure the minimum acceptable replication factor using the ``minimum_keyspace_rf`` option.
-Attempting to create a keyspace with a replication factor lower than the value set with ``minimum_keyspace_rf`` will return an error (the default value is 0).

 The supported ``options`` are:

 =================== ========== =========== ========= ===================================================================